 Like most business ideas, Better Mortgage was born out of necessity.
 It began when my wife and I applied for our first mortgage and got to experience firsthand the inefficient processes, outdated technology, and general frustration that have characterized this industry for decades.

-It began when I applied for my first mortgage in late 2012, just as my wife and I were expecting our second child.
-Like most Americans, I knew what a great investment buying a home could be.
-We had rented for ages, but we felt like we’d be better off putting our hard-earned money to work by building up equity in a home.
-After some consideration, we started house hunting in earnest.
+In 2012, we were expecting our second child.
+Like most Americans, we knew what a great investment buying a home could be.
+We had rented for ages, but we felt like it was time to start building up equity in a home.
+So we started house hunting.

-That’s where things started to unravel.
+That’s where things started to go downhill

 With a lender lined up, I thought the worst had passed.